Teacher Tips for Great Livestreams

 First, test your Internet connection using our speedtest instructions.
-CANNOT EMPHASIZE ENOUGH: You really must have more than 6Mbps upload speed or your livestreams will be choppy, disconnect, and generally be frustrating for participants.
+CANNOT EMPHASIZE ENOUGH: You really must have at least 10Mbps upload speed or your livestreams will be choppy, disconnect, and generally be frustrating for participants.

 Mount your phone on a tripod

 Here's an inexpensive one on Amazon.